He was a security guard at a hospital. Now, he’s there as a medical student.

 “Especially for a guy who started as a security guard,” said Greiffenstein, who wrote Ledet a letter of recommendation for medical school.

 Ledet graduated from college in 2013 and left the security job but didn’t decide to become a medical doctor right away.
-He moved east with his family to attend New York University, where he earned a Ph.D. in molecular oncology in 2018; meanwhile, his wife got a psychology degree at Kean University in New Jersey.
+He moved east with his family to attend New York University, where he earned a PhD in molecular oncology in 2018; meanwhile, his wife got a psychology degree at Kean University in New Jersey.
 His research on prostate cancer earned recognition, but Ledet fondly recalled his shadowing days in Baton Rouge and felt called to the clinical, hands-on work of a physician.

 “I knew a lot about prostate cancer … but I really didn’t understand how to treat a patient,” he said.
 “That’s a whole different ballgame.”